This is an unusual web page for a psychologist.

 Why don’t other therapists measure effectiveness?

 Only 3% of independent psychotherapists collect any kind of effectiveness (“outcome”) data.
-Even fewer therapists systematically track the outcome of treatment in their practices with valid measures.
+Extremely few therapists in private practice (perhaps 1 in 10,000) systematically track the outcome of treatment with valid measures.

 Why is this?